 Most government currency binary options brokers get their license and legal status from the Cyprus Securities and Exchange Commission or the Malta Lotteries and Gaming Authority, both of which operate under European Union laws and regulations.

-Bitcoin has made these high charging restrictive nation state based authorities redundant and bitcoin only brokers such as FortuneJack (review) can operate safely and honestly with licences that allow them to have anonymous traders which is much better for the traders privacy and security.
+Bitcoin has made these high charging restrictive nation state based authorities redundant and bitcoin only brokers such as 1xBit (review) can operate safely and honestly with licenses that allow them to have anonymous traders which is much better for the traders privacy and security.

 Binary option taxes

 Only a tax agent in your country can tell you how profits from trading binary options should be reported to the tax man but in most cases it is tax free unless it is part of a business.

 There is an interesting debate about whether income from binary options trading should be taxed as gambling income or in the same way as income from investments is taxed or simply as general self-employment income.